 Open a Brokerage Account and Add Funds

-To get started with eToro, head to Google Play or the Apple App Store and search for ‘eToro.’
+To get started, head to Google Play or the Apple App Store and search for your chosen broker.
 Tap on the stock app and then tap ‘Install’ to add it to your device.

-Next, deposit funds into your account. eToro requires a minimum deposit of £160, which you can pay by debit card, credit card, PayPal, Neteller, Skrill, or bank transfer.
+Next, deposit funds into your account.
+Most brokers accept debit card, credit card, PayPal, Neteller, Skrill, or bank transfer.

 In the order form, enter the amount you want to invest in Facebook shares.
 You can also select a stop loss or take profit level if it fits with your investing strategy.

-When you’re ready, tap ‘Open Trade’ to buy Facebook shares with eToro.
+When you’re ready, tap ‘Open Trade’ to buy Facebook shares.

 Facebook is one of the biggest tech companies in the world, but this social networking giant still has room to grow.
 The company managed to increase advertising revenue even in the midst of the coronavirus pandemic, and it has ambitions to scale its user base even further throughout the developing world.

 Who is the CEO of Facebook?Who is the CEO of Facebook?
 Mark Zuckerberg, who founded Facebook as a student at Harvard University, is still the CEO of Facebook today.
 His voting shares give him complete control over the company’s direction.

 Can I buy Facebook shares with an ISA or SIPP?Yes, you can invest in Facebook shares through an ISA or SIPP.
 Your brokerage must offer these account types and enable you to buy shares on US stock exchanges.
 Keep in mind that ISAs and SIPPs have limits on how much you can deposit each year.